stattleship/stattleship-ruby/README.md

 * Build and set parameters
 * Use that to fetch data
-* Use fully populated PORO's
+* Use fully populated PORO's with real Ruby datatypes (DateTime, Integers, bool) not just JSON strings

 The pattern is pretty much as follows: